Snomn123/Nexus/WARP.md

 ## Architecture Overview

 ### Project Structure
-This is a full-stack Discord clone with a **monorepo structure** containing separate `backend/` and `frontend/` directories, each with their own dependencies.
+This is a full-stack Nexus collaboration platform with a **monorepo structure** containing separate `backend/` and `frontend/` directories, each with their own dependencies.

 ### Backend Architecture (Node.js/Express)
 - **Server**: Express server with Socket.IO for real-time communication